-Il Pentamerone because in the manner of the Decameron it consisted of a frame story and forty-nine tales
+as Il Pentamerone because, in the manner of the Decameron, it consisted of a frame story and inner tales

 told over a period of five days.

 Basile's stories and the existing translations of them are filled with extraneous material and redundancy.

 The language is opulent, elaborate, and exaggerated with the result that the plots are almost smothered.
 But